-Academic-in-confidence data will be redacted from all external and public ICER documents until the earlier of: (a) publication or presentation of such data by the data owner or study investigators; (b) 18 months following the date of the public ICER meeting.
-Following either of these dates, ICER will unmask all redacted information from reports, presentations, and other public documents.
+Academic-in-confidence data will be redacted from all external and public ICER documents until the earlier of: (a) publication or presentation of such data by the data owner or study investigators; (b) 18 months following the date of the public ICER meeting; (c) for reports that are not subject to a public meeting, 18 months following report publication.
+Following any of these dates, ICER will unmask all redacted information from reports, presentations, and other public documents.

 When academic-in-confidence data are not yet publicly-available by the time of ICER’s scheduled meeting on the relevant topic, the information will be redacted from reports, presentations, and other publicly-available ICER material.
 However, a printout of the slides summarizing the evidence review and/or economic evaluation will be made available to the public panel deliberating on the evidence (i.e., CTAF, Midwest CEPAC, or New England CEPAC) that unmasks any redacted data, so that the panel can view all relevant information in an open and transparent manner.
 Panel members will be instructed not to share the unmasked data or their source beyond the confines of their deliberations.

 ICER will consider accepting submission of business-sensitive “commercial-in-confidence” data as part of its review process.
 As noted above, only non-clinical data will be considered to be potentially commercial-in-confidence information.